milvus-io/bootcamp/solutions/hybrid_search/README.md

 # Hybrid Search
-Hybrid searches are something that most systems require.
-In the current version of Milvs, this is done by leveraging a second metadata service in order to perform the second half of the searching.
+Hybrid search  are something that most systems require.
+In the current version of Milvus, this is done by leveraging a second metadata service in order to perform the second half of the searching.

 In this solution we will be demonstrating how to perform hybrid seraches using Postgres and Milvus.
 The example shows how to perform searches based on multiple fields, such as sex, age, etc., but uses randomly generated data for the actual vectors as a placeholder for real data.